LoraFinetuning

 Most real fine-tuning failures stem from poor data, not poor hyperparameters.
 The SDK ships first-class tools for building, filtering, exporting, and versioning training datasets directly from running applications.

-SampleAvgLength / SampleMinLength / SampleMaxLengthInspect the loaded dataset's distribution before training.
-Catch outliers that would skew your loss curve.
+SampleCount / SampleMinLength / SampleMaxLengthInspect the loaded corpus before training so you catch outliers that would skew the loss curve.

 Adapt a base model to your domain's vocabulary: legal, medical, financial, scientific.
 Improve named-entity accuracy and instruction following without prompt engineering.